 - Improper, disgraceful or unbecoming behaviour which does not meet the community standards of behaviour for police officers (police misconduct); and

 - Conduct undertaken while the police officer was performing their duties which is criminal or serious enough to justify dismissal (corrupt conduct).

-Complaints of police misconduct can be made in Queensland to any of the following:
+Complaints can be made in Queensland to any of the following:

 NSW police are expected to act with integrity and in a professional manner at all times.
 NSW must comply with the NSW Police Force Code of Conduct and Ethics.